Map of Xcalak Mexico

 It’s going to take you 6 hours to drive to Xcalak from Cancun.
 Don’t waste time searching for your hotel.
 Don’t drive past your accommodation.
 Don’t spend even 1 extra cramped-up minute in your car.

 Oh.
-And don’t forget the extra (also free) map of Xcalak’s north beach road.
-The beach road map shows where the beachside accommodations are.
+And don’t forget the extra (and also free) map of Xcalak’s north beach road.
+The beach road map shows you where the beachside accommodations are.

 Free things are great, aren’t they?

 If you’re going to Xcalak, you can get a 45 page guidebook (which includes the Xcalak tourist maps).
 For FREE!

 (so many free things…. today must be a lucky day)